Desiree Dube

 Extra Tips for Eloping on the Oregon Coast

 • Best Seasons for Coastal Elopements: The weather on the coast is kept pretty moderate because of the Pacific Ocean, but the seasons do have different trends.
 The vibe you’re going for may help decide your timing.
-Spring brings cooler weather but is more rainy – this time of year also is great for whale watching.
-Summer is warmer and you may get some sunshine on your day.
-Fall brings cooler weather, and winter brings more frequent storms and rain.
+Spring brings cooler weather but is more rainy – this time of year is great for whale watching though.
+Summer is warmer and you may be more likely to get some sunshine on your day.
+Fall brings cooler weather but can still be quite pleasant.
+Check out this October elopement blog.
+Winter brings more frequent storms, higher tides, and rain (not ideal!).
 Check out my full guide on When to Elope in Oregon here

 • What to Wear: Be sure to research the weather patterns of the Oregon Coast during your chosen elopement season and dress accordingly.
-Also keep in mind that it can get chilly and windy on the coast, so you may want to layer up and bring handwarmers.
+Also keep in mind that it can get chilly and windy on the coast and weather changes quickly, so you may want to layer up and bring handwarmers.

-Couple embracing on a beach on the Oregon Coast.
+Couple holding hands and walking on a beach on the Coast.

 Let’s Plan Your Oregon Coast Elopement